Lo Lana Beach on Phi Phi Don is a deserted, people-free shoreline

 Amenities

-There’s a small shelter for boatmen, who freely park their boats along the shore, setting up their gear and fuel cans.
-Nearby, you’ll find Nui Beach, a small and unique spot that can be reached by trekking through the jungle.
+There’s a small shelter for the boatmen, who make themselves at home here and park along the entire shore without restrictions, laying out their gear and fuel canisters.
+Next to Lo Lana beach there’s a small beach called Nui – a kind of attraction that can supposedly be reached through the jungle.

 Accommodation

-Follow the link below to see a full list of hotels on Phi Phi Don.
-Use the map icon to explore nearby accommodation options for Lo Lana Beach.
+Via the link below, you’ll be redirected to a general list of hotels on Phi Phi Don, but click on the map icon and you’ll be able to decide on accommodation options at Lo Lana Beach.

 How to Find the Beach

-On Phi Phi Don, taxi boats are the easiest way to reach any beach.
-Just show the map and point to your destination.
-The cost from Phi Phi Town to Lo Lana Beach is around 400 baht.
+Taxi-boat on Phi Phi Don is the optimal way to get to any beach on the island, you just need to show a map and point to the beach you want.
+The price from Phi Phi Town to Lo Lana beach is around 400 baht.